Reiryoku-Technologies/Mida-Documentation/src/documentation/essentials/symbols.md

 Symbols are represented by the `MidaSymbol` API.

 ::: tip
-A symbol represents an asset pair
+A symbol represents a pair of assets
 :::

 ## getSymbols()
-Used to get the symbols available for the account.
+Used to get the account available symbols.

 - **Interface**
 ```typescript